isaactesp/azureFunction/README.md

 ]
 ```

 #### The function will manage the blob(storage solution of Azure) of data that has been uploaded and will create another blob in the same container.
-This second blob will contain a .txt file with a summary of the data divided by points(with metadata, from which document and page it has obtained each point).
+This second blob will contain a .JSON file with a summary of the data divided by points(with metadata, from which document and page it has obtained each point).

 ## Inner functions